klavzars/recipe-app-angular/README.md

 # Simple Recipe App 📖

-A simple recipe application developed using Angular.
+A simple web recipe application developed using Angular.
 It allows users to store their favorite recipes and manage a shopping list.
-The app was built as a part of learning Angular through [this Udemy course](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
+The app was built as a part of learning Angular through [this Udemy course](https://www.udemy.com/course/the-complete-guide-to-angular-2/) (still have a few final chapters of the course left, but I'm getting there).

 _It ain't much but it's honest work._ 👨‍🌾